 At Washington Academy students learn best when they are actively taking part in lessons.
-Students who fail to turn up to lessons and are found to be truanting will be given an hours detention after school on the day in our turnaround room.
-Additionally, those students who do not respond appropriately to staff requests can be given an hours defiance detention in the turnaround room.
+Students who fail to turn up to lessons and are found to be truanting will be given a 30-minute detention after school on the day and may be placed in our turnaround room.
+Additionally, those students who do not respond appropriately to staff requests can be given an hour's defiance detention after school.
 The decision to issue these detentions will be by pastoral and SLT staff only.
 Parents of students who receive the hours detention will be informed via text message.
 Students who fail to attend the hours detention will be placed in turnaround for five periods the next day.